guy-murphy/inversion-dev/Inversion.Process/api.md

 Returns true if all the parameters exist; otherwise return false.

+### `:Inversion.Process.Event.HasParams(System.Collections.Generic.IEnumerable{System.String})`
+Determines whether or not the parameters  specified exist in the event.

+* `parms`: The parameters to check for.

+**returns:**
+Returns true if all the parameters exist; otherwise return false.

 ### `:Inversion.Process.Event.HasParamValues(System.Collections.Generic.IEnumerable{System.Collections.Generic.KeyValuePair{System.String,System.String}})`
 Determines whether or not all the key-value pairs provided exist in the events parameters.